Soyhuce/laravel-docker/README.md

 #### API

-To use this package with API drive, you need to expose Docker on HTTP port.
+To use this package with API drive, you can expose Docker on HTTP port.

 For example, you can do this: